-Paint is one affordable way to fix up your kitchen and it can work wonders on your walls, cabinets, floors and even your ceilings.
+Paint is one affordable way to fix up your kitchen, and it can work wonders on your walls, cabinets, floors and even your ceilings.
 In fact, many interior designers believe that painted ceilings give kitchens a much-needed burst of color.

-A painted kitchen ceiling can also help draw the eye upwards or bring high ceilings down.
-It's also a nice way to completely envelop a room in color if you choose to paint your ceiling and walls the same color.
+A painted kitchen ceiling can also help draw the eye upward or bring high ceilings down.
+It's a nice way to completely envelop a room in color if you choose to paint your ceiling and walls the same color.
 But choosing the right color for a kitchen ceiling can be tricky.

 If you have a really large kitchen and very high ceilings, you can go with a more bold hue such as dark gray or navy blue.
 To avoid highlighting any imperfections on your ceiling, it's best to use a flat finish, but some interior designers like to use a glossy finish for new homes to reflect light and add some dimension to the space.

 Painting a ceiling can be a pain in the neck (literally!), but it's a relatively easy project that you can do yourself.
 Before you begin painting, make sure to cover your floor, countertops, cabinets, appliances and any other surfaces with a drop cloth.
 Using painter's tape, cover the area where the wall meets the ceiling, unless you're using the same color on both surfaces.

-Before you being painting, make sure to buy a paint roller with an extension handle so you can easily reach the ceiling without standing on a ladder.
+Before you begin painting, make sure to buy a paint roller with an extension handle so you can easily reach the ceiling without standing on a ladder.
 If your ceiling is textured, you'll want to use a thick-nap roller to ensure you can completely cover the irregularities in the surface.